 Insurers deny earning ‘super profits’ despite doubling targets

-Two insurance companies recorded earnings approximately double their targets last year but have denied the figures amount to “super profits” following criticism from the Oireachtas.
+Two insurance companies recorded earnings roughly double their targets last year but have denied the figures amount to “super profits” following criticism from the Oireachtas.

 Senior executives from AIG Insurance, Aviva Insurance and Zurich Insurance were before the Oireachtas finance committee on Thursday to answer questions on difficulties in relation to insurance, including the cost of premiums.

-Aviva chief executive John Quinlan said the company targets a profit of 5 per cent.
-However, on premium income of €508 million last year, it made a profit of €58 million, which works out at a profit of 11 per cent.
+Aviva chief executive John Quinlan said the company targeted a profit of 5 per cent.
+However, on premium income of €508 million last year, it made a profit of €58 million, which works out at 11 per cent.

 “The claims we pay are often seven years down the road,” he said.
 “We are not making super profits.
 If we were, there would be more competition in the market.
 If I look at 2012-2018, it is 2 per cent below our target.